 Boundary.
-Used to constrain the external boundary of the Power GEOPAK terrain model.
+Used to constrain the external boundary of the Open Roads Designer terrain model.
 No triangles are created outside the boundary.
 In addition, any point data outside the boundary is ignored.

 Break Line.
-A Power GEOPAK surface feature that represents a defined slope change (eg. EOP, EOS, Ditch bottom, slope breaks).
+An Open Roads Designer surface feature that represents a defined slope change (eg. EOP, EOS, Ditch bottom, slope breaks).
 No triangle side (in the triangulated surface) can cross over a break line.

 Break Void.
 A closed area of missing or obscured data.
-No tringulation inside the void.
+No triangulation inside the void.